sshenvik/Assessment/README.md

 # Assessment
-This is jupyter Notebook assigment for peer assessment.
+This is jupyter Notebook assignment for peer assessment created in IBM Watson Studio.
+The link is present in the assessment link file